How to find private off-campus student housing

 Get all your housemates to sign the paperwork and pay deposits before anyone else nabs the property.

-If you haven’t done so already, set up a Whatsapp group or something similar.
+If you haven’t done so already, set up a group chat.

 Sign tenancy agreement

-Also, your parent or guardian might need to be listed as a guarantor; this is a third party – normally a parent or close relative – who legally agrees to pay their rent if they fail to meet their financial commitments.
-Exactly half of parents we spoke to** (Which?
-University Parents Survey 2019) said they were listed as a guarantor for their child's accommodation – this is quite common in the case of international students.
+Also, your parent or guardian might need to be listed as a guarantor - this is a third party (normally a parent or close relative) who legally agrees to pay their rent if they fail to meet their financial commitments.

 What fees will you pay?Be prepared for a hit to your bank balance once you’ve found your housing.
 On top of rent, don’t forget to budget for: